SarahEW/papers/journal.md

 Gerard Cabes

 # Introduction
-BBOA are important for the radiative effect but the magnitude and even distribution.
+BBOA are important for the radiative effect but the magnitude and even direction are unclear see Haywood et al (Haywood 200).
+Our measurements set out to add this body of knowledge.